-Did you know that there are 1,225,000 active driver’s license suspensions in North Carolina relating to failure to pay traffic fines and failure to appear in court for traffic offenses?
+Did you know that there are 1,225,000 active driver’s license suspensions in North Carolina relating to unpaid traffic fines and failure to appear in court for traffic offenses?
 These suspensions constitute about 15% of all adult drivers in the state.
 The NC Pro Bono Resource Center, the NC Justice Center and the Durham Expunction and Restoration (DEAR) Project are currently seeking Pro Bono Attorney Volunteers to assist with the Driver's License Restoration Project in counties across North Carolina.
 We had a chance to learn more about the Driver’s License Restoration Project from the Pro Bono Resource Center’s Staff Attorney, Leigh Wicclair, to find out more about the project and how legal professionals can get involved.

 LM: Can you tell us about the Driver’s License Restoration Project?